-There are a whole bundle of different tasks that people can help out on, from the very small (such as noticing and pointing out a problem with a transcription of a particular mission) up to the fairly large (transcribing an entire mission).
+Beyond transcribing pages for new missions, there are a whole bundle of different tasks that people can help out on, from the very small (such as noticing and pointing out a problem with a transcription of a particular mission) up to the fairly large (identifying which CAPCOM was on shift at what time during a mission).
 Along the way there are jobs involving writing new material (biographies, descriptions of key moments and phases, and so on), selecting images for use in missions (and possibly cropping or preparing them in Photoshop), and if you're a programmer you can get hold of the source code behind the site, and help us out in developing it further.

 In general, the first step in getting involved is simply to tell us you're around and interested.
 Drop an email to the firstname.lastname@example.org mailing list, and ask any questions you need to get started.
 If you use IRC, we tend to hang out on #spacelog, which can be more useful if you need to ask a number of related questions.
 In the meantime, hopefully the information on this page will be a helpful starting point — but if not, please point out how we can make things clearer and easier to get involved.

 For NASA missions, the transcripts we work from were prepared in the 60s and 70s; from there, they've been scanned, converted to text, and then cleaned up by Spacelog volunteers.
 At each step in the process, small errors may have crept in, so if you notice anything that's wrong, and particularly if you notice a difference between the Spacelog transcripts and the original transcripts (linked from each page of a mission), just drop us a line at the email address above and we'll look into it.
 It helps a lot if you can supply not only the line (either a link, or by the timestamp displayed at the start, the GET) but also what it should be.